elenaferr0/typst-pkgs/elenaferr0/ieee/0.0.1/main.typ

   // Set the body font.
   // As of 2024-08, the IEEE LaTeX template uses wider interword spacing
   // - See e.g. the definition \def\@IEEEinterspaceratioM{0.35} in IEEEtran.cls
-  set text(font: "TeX Gyre Termes", size: 10pt, spacing: .35em)
+  set text(font: body-font-family, size: 10pt, spacing: .35em)

   // Enums numbering
   set enum(numbering: "1)a)i)")